jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 # DebugNonSafepoint
-There is an interesting flag that modifiy slightly the behavior described above: `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints`.
+There is an interesting flag that modifies slightly the behavior described above: `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints`.
 This flag activates the recording of more debug information about PC even if it's not at safepoint.
 It means we can have a more precise location for stacktraces.
-The more debug information the more sample will be precised in line number resolution.
+The more debug information, the more sample will be precised in line number resolution.

 Let's try this flag with our first example: